 But what if you've played those already and still crave a little post-apocalyptic diversion?

-Try this: Tales From The Afternow.
-It's an improvised internet series from... goodness, almost ten years ago now... about the adventures of a drifting librarian in a rather more active wasteland.
+Try this: Tales From The Afternow (opens in new tab).
+It's an improvised internet series about the adventures of a drifting librarian in a rather more active wasteland.
 The first couple of episodes are bad.
 There's no getting around this.
 The first is an endless screed about groups like the RIAA and how corporations will destroy the world.
 It's very political and very boring.
-When they start simply telling stories and building the future world though, they're captivating stuff - stories of Rachael's Mutt, of a travelling mechanical genius, of the monsters both human and other.
+When they start simply telling stories and building the future world though, they're captivating stuff—stories of Rachael's Mutt, of a travelling mechanical genius, of the monsters both human and other.
 Unfortunately it only lasted two seasons of note, and the second ended on a cliffhanger.
 There was a third, but it was set in the modern day, went back to the more political stuff, and when the plot finally kicked in, it was in the name of a very silly attempt to tie the far-future stuff into a horror novel about demons and cults and other nonsense.
 I remember listening to it with growing frustration, waiting for it to get to the point.

 It never did.
 I don't recommend those episodes.

 Give the main series a chance to get running though, and the wasteland episodes are gripping stuff.
 They're the perfect background for something like Fallout 3, and long enough to last you a good few walks or car trips.
 Just pretend the narrator got eaten by a radscorpion or something after recording the last one.
-There's been talk of a (short) Series 3 coming out since 2009, which was supposed to finally land last year with a big pack of movie related content, but I wouldn't hold your breath.
+There's been talk of more coming out, but I wouldn't hold your breath.

 Unless you wake up to find the air full of radioactive dust.
 Then, might help.
 Can't hurt.